SylvioRand/inception/README.md

 # Sensitive Files Setup

-This script (`setup-sensitive-files.sh`) generates environment and secret files required for your project.
+This script (`setup-sensitive-files.sh`) generates environment and secret files required for this project.

 ## 🔧 What It Does